luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

 native: ^ pd              ^ init   ^ flags  ^ classData
 ```

-We can now see why `flags` is `10` in Java but `0` in native, and why `classData` is a valid pointer in Java but `0xa` in native.
+It's now clear why `flags` is `10` in Java but `0` in native, and why `classData` is a valid pointer in Java but `0xa` in native.

 ## How to fix it?

-You may ask, why in the heck is OpenJDK passing arguments like that?
-The answer might be quite disappointing: because it is the default ABI on AArch64, and it is, in fact, macOS-AArch64 that deviates from the norm.
-It is also why there is no such issue in the port of Hotspot to Linux-AArch64 and Windows-AArch64.

-In `InterpreterRuntime::SignatureHandlerGenerator::pass_int`, we have the following:
+In [`InterpreterRuntime::SignatureHandlerGenerator::pass_int`](https://github.com/openjdk/jdk/blob/869b05169fdb3a1ac851b367a2284ca0c5bb4d7a/src/hotspot/cpu/aarch64/interpreterRT_aarch64.cpp#L54-L93), we have the following:

 ```
 void InterpreterRuntime::SignatureHandlerGenerator::pass_int() {